 - Better to Die than Be Killed: His ship was overrun by Dark Elf corsairs and Caledor drowned himself rather than surrender.

 - Dead Guy Junior: He took his regal name after his grandfather, Caledor Dragontamer.
+His birth name was Imrik.

 - Dragon Rider: Rode the great dragon Maedrethnir.